Simonefardella/raspicomm-module/README.md

 # raspicomm-module
 raspicomm kernel module with tty driver support for rs485 (raspicommrs485.ko)

+This is a modifed version for kernel versions around 4.9, the SPI communication is completelyrewritten to use asynchronous communication only.

 ## Installation Instructions

  * Make and install the module (+++ document this)